Imagine spending the equivalent of your annual income just on health care.

 You choose the amount of coverage you want.
 Policies usually cap the amount paid out per day and total benefits paid during your lifetime.

-Once you are issued a policy, LTC insurance is guaranteed for as long as you pay the premiums, regardless of your age or health condition.
+Once you are issued a policy, long-term care insurance is guaranteed for as long as you pay the premiums, regardless of your age or health condition.

 - Expense-incurred policies reimburse policyholders for long-term care expenses they incur, up to the maximum benefit amount.
 The person receiving care will submit claims based on what they have spent.